Bald Porcupine Island

-Bald Porcupine Island (seen on the right side of this photo taken from Cadillac Mountain) is located in Frenchman Bay between Mount Desert Island and Schoodic Peninsula on the coast of Maine.
-A distinguishing feature is the breakwater that stretches outward as seen above.
+Bald Porcupine Island (seen on the right side of the above photo taken from Cadillac Mountain) is located in Frenchman Bay between Mount Desert Island and Schoodic Peninsula on the coast of Maine.
+A distinguishing feature is the breakwater that stretches outward to the west toward MDI.
 Without it, Bar Harbor would not have a safe harbor.
 Bald Porcupine Island is actually in Gouldsboro, Maine and part of Acadia National Park.
 Most of its 32 acres are covered with a mature spruce-fir and deciduous tree forest.
-Bald eagles and other nesting birds nest here so it is closed February 15 - August 31 of each year (or, until a park wildlife biologist determines that nesting is not occurring).
+Bald eagles and other nesting birds nest here so it is closed February 15 through August 31 of each year (or, until a park wildlife biologist determines that nesting is no longer occurring).

-The island directly behind Bald Porcupine Island in some of the images above is Long Porcupine Island.
+The island directly behind Bald Porcupine Island to the West in some of the images above is Long Porcupine Island.
 The one to the left is Rum Key.
+Sheep Porcupine Island is on the North side.
 The one behind Long Porcupine Island is called Stave Island, also part of Gouldsboro, and part of what is often called the Down East Schoodic Region of Maine.
 The only portion of Acadia National Park located on the mainland is on the Schoodic Peninsula.
 For a large group of people, this is a preferred part of Acadia National Park because of the smaller crowds that go there.
 This area is well worth exploring if you are not familiar with it.
 Chances are usually good that there will be some good ocean wave action.

 Important Breakwater for Bar Harbor